Synthxyl704/ETE_chronicle_story/loading_Screen_info.md

 **Balde Industrien (BIS)** - A giant industrial group specializing in chemicals, smelting, materials, and machinery manufacturing, with strong capabilities in weapon development, particularly in live ammunition, where it holds a virtual monopoly.

-**NE Mess Hall** - Known as HUs top mess hall, primarily staffed by head chef Tsukushi and assistants Yukiwari (part time) and Silverspoon (part time) another
+**NE Mess Hall** - Known as HUs top mess hall, primarily staffed by head chef Tsukushi and assistants Yukiwari (part time) and Silverspoon (part time).

 **Infiltrator** - A battlefield single-person vehicle designed specially for NE Nexecutors, equipped with a full-spectrum invisibility device, DS field, comprehensive detection modules and the auxiliary psycho link to ensure effective and safe command operations.

 **Test subject 01** - The ultimate artificial life created by NTC, mysteriously vanished after an internal upheaval.
 Rumors have it that Kana Reinhart of NE is the only one who knows its whereabouts.

+**Automaton** - An armed unit mass-produced by NTC after switching from manned mechas to autonomous weaponry, now in the fourth generation with highyl advanced collective intelligence.
+Due to technology leaks from previous automatons, many factions have replicated these units as a supplement to ETE.